aaronahmid/RobotArm/README.md

 ![yaml_file_template](https://user-images.githubusercontent.com/41565098/161405937-e4ecefe8-738b-434e-9666-4ab98f40be64.jpg)
 --------------------------------------------------------------------------------------------------------------------------

-### Arm currently only supports only the django web framwork, when using with a framwork
+### Arm currently only supports only the Django web framwork, when used with a framework

 > this tool is not ready for use, it's not completed and there are several bugs, not yet documented properly.
 Use with care!!